tensorflow/tfx/docs/guide/transform.md

 full pass over the data to compute values that are not known in advance.
 For example, vocabulary generation requires a full pass over the data.

+!!!
+Note
-Note: These computations are implemented in [Apache Beam](https://beam.apache.org/) under the hood.
+    These computations are implemented in [Apache Beam](https://beam.apache.org/) under the hood.

 In addition to computing values using Apache Beam, TensorFlow Transform allows users to embed these values into a TensorFlow graph, which can then be loaded